-Tuli Defex is an interdisciplinary environmentalist from Colombia who has been involved in a wide variety of projects in Latin America, North America, and Africa.
-She has a Doctor of Veterinary Medicine and a Masters in Agribusiness Management from Universidad de La Salle in Colombia, and holds a PhD in Environmental Mgmt and Conservation from Texas A&M University.
+Tuli Defex is a multidisciplinary environmentalist and systems thinker who has been involved in a wide variety of international projects.
+She has a Doctor of Veterinary Medicine and a Masters in Agribusiness Management from Universidad de La Salle in Colombia, and holds a Ph.D. in Environmental Management and Conservation from Texas A&M University.

-Early on in her career she joined the government of Colombia to establish an Amazonian wildlife rehabilitation center to combat wildlife trafficking and increase the livelihood of the indigenous communities.
-She acted as a consultant for the Congress of Colombia on a diversity of initiatives involving agricultural practices, public health, and mitigation of human-wildlife conflicts.
-Later on she was part of the USNPS-Inventory and Monitory program where she led a systems approach for management of US National Parks at ecoregional levels.
-She also joined the Global Species Programme at IUCN in Washington D.C. where she managed a portfolio of conservation projects for the Caribbean and Gulf of Mexico.
-Tuli is currently an appointed member at the IUCN Commission on Ecosystem Management for the North America and Caribbean.
+Early on in her career, she joined the government of Colombia to implement a multi-national initiative (Brazil, Colombia, and Peru) to combat wildlife trafficking at the Amazon rainforest.
+She was a consultant for the Congress of Colombia on a diversity of initiatives involving public health, transmissible diseases, mitigation of human-wildlife conflicts and agricultural practices.
+Later on, she joined IUCN - Biodiversity Unit in Washington D.C. where she managed a portfolio of projects involving wildlife, biodiversity conservation, ecosystem services, and corporate environmental and social responsibility.
+She also was part of the USNPS-Inventory and Monitory team where she designed integrated management plans with a systems approach for protected areas in the USA.
+She is currently an advisor for the IUCN Commission on Ecosystem Management for North America and the Caribbean.

 Taylor Brown is a software developer, database architect, and a strong advocate for the free and open source software (FOSS) movement.
 For 25 years, he's designed and coded database driven software for a both the web and the desktop.